Article Overview: Tennessee National Parks

 13. Shiloh National Military Park

-Shiloh National Military Park is a protected area in southwestern Tennessee that was established to commemorate the Battle of Shiloh, which was fought on April 6-7, 1862 during the American Civil War.
-The battle was one of the first major engagements in the Western Theater of the war and resulted in over 23,000 casualties.
+Shiloh National Military Park was established in 1894 to preserve the site of the Battle of Shiloh, which was fought on April 6-7, 1862, during the American Civil War.
+The battle was a major engagement that resulted in over 23,000 casualties.

 RELATED: 22 EPIC Pennsylvania National Parks Worth Visiting